satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * Fix HyperHDR daemon at screensaver start (The HyperHDR daemon is no longer stopped when the internal screensaver or the custom Aerial Screensaver for webOS is switched on.
 (Ambilight works) by @satgit62

-# Here is an update from May 5, 2026:
+# Here is an update from August 16, 2026:

+* Fix RGB splitting across E1.31 universes (#1585) - v22
+* Fix smoothing algorithm drift in long-running sessions (#1561) - v22
+--------------------------------------------------------------------------------------------------------------------------------------------------------------
 * HyperHDR 22.0.0beta2 (Infinite Color Engine) has been released
---------------------------------------------------------------------------------------------------------------------------------------------------------------
 * New LUT table added (compressed and uncompressed versions), Displaying **HDR/DV** content should enhance the colour accuracy of the LEDs.

 ℹ️: LUTs must be reinstalled using the LUT Loader ⚙️ in the HyperHDR app